Public Health (MPH)

 MPH 529.
 Risk Assessment Practicum.
 4 Hours.

 Subject matter to include identification and assessment of hazardous and toxic materials, site assessment, cleanup, and management strategies, and legal, policy, and economic applications in a real situation using extant data.
 This is the final course in the risk assessment sequence.
-Course Information: Prerequisite: MPH 527 and MPH 528.
+Course Information: Prerequisites: MPH 527 and MPH 528.

 MPH 531.
 Public Health Policy.
 4 Hours.